WDI-SEA/notes/05-node-express/express-sequelize/one-to-many-async-await.md

 ## Getting Started

 We're going to build off the `userapp` we created in the intro to sequelize.
 A bit of a recap on how to start an express sequelize app: 1.
 Create a directory for your app 2. `cd` into that directory 3.
 Create your express route entry point \(often `index.js`, `app.js`, or `server.js`\) 4.
 Initialize npm with `npm init -y` 5.
-Install your dependencies `npm i express pg sequelize` 6.
+Install your dependencies `npm i pg sequelize` 6.
 Create your Database \(either using sequelize-cli or in your psql shell\) 7.
 Initialize Sequelize with `sequelize init` 8.
 Edit your `config.json` file

 ## Creating A Model